HOUSTON, TEXAS

 The Browns defense did not face Stroud in their first meeting.
 This will be a totally different offense with him at QB.
 Stroud does not make many mistakes.
 The Browns need to stop the run and apply pressure on Stroud, not giving him time to find his receivers.

-according to USA Today Sports Weekly:
+Who will win and why according to USA Today Sports Weekly:

 Both teams are relative playoff neophytes, yet the Stroud story seems magical.